 It is important to ensure that the tools used in the laboratory are as up-to-date and comprehensive as possible.
 The CytoSure Constitutional NGS panel has been designed with input from leading experts in cytogenetics research as well as accessing information in international databases such as ClinGen3 and Deciphering Developmental Disorders (DDD)4.The panel contains over 700 targeted ID and DD genes including all exons and UTRs.
 Both the 5’ and 3’ UTRs are targeted in order to provide comprehensive coverage of the genes and to allow detection of any SNVs which may be relevant in these regions.
 The extensive set of backbone baits also enables detection of large CNV and LOH regions with a resolution of <5Mb (Figure 4).

 One of the main challenges with exome or medical/clinical exome sequencing is the large amount of data generated per sample.
 This has obvious implications, not only on the cost to sequence individual samples at sufficient depth for robust variant calling, but also the costs and time associated with data storage and analysis.
-By focussing the panel on only the content required, it is possible to minimise costs for sequencing and data storage as well as analysis time.
-The ID/DD-focussed content approach reduces the number of aberrations called compared to, for example, exome sequencing and, in particular, reduces the number of calls that would be classified as VUS, often requiring lengthy review and analysis.
+By focusing the panel on only the content required, it is possible to minimise costs for sequencing and data storage as well as analysis time.
+The ID/DD-focused content approach reduces the number of aberrations called compared to, for example, exome sequencing and, in particular, reduces the number of calls that would be classified as VUS, often requiring lengthy review and analysis.

 The Interpret software offers standard variant and call attributes, which facilitate rapid data review (Figure 5), as well as numerous sophisticated filtering options (Table 1).
 The software also contains links to external databases for variant annotation.